37% sleeping during the day.

 40% report to have a short sleep duration.

-And approximately 70 million American adults have one or the other type of sleep disorder.
+And approximately 50 to 70 million American adults have one or the other type of sleep disorder.

 Whether we agree or not, it is apparent that there are a lot of sleep issues growing in our society.